WordPress database error: [Duplicate entry '8388607' for key 'id']

 What the collection loudly puts forth in eco claims, it lacks in transparency and substance.

-The Independent, New York Post, Fox Business, and WWD all name-dropped “sustainable” when describing the collaboration.
+It is not just H&M. The Independent, New York Post, Fox Business, and WWD, all called the collection “sustainable.”

-The New York Post states, “items in the line are designed from materials sourced more sustainably” with no explanation of what “more sustainable” really means.
+The New York Post states, “items in the line are designed from materials sourced more sustainably.”

-Buzzwords such as “sustainable” may sound trustworthy and comfortable, but they’re also vague.
+Buzzwords such as “sustainable” may sound trustworthy and comfortable, but they’re vague.